-Downtown Summerland was initially named West Summerland since the original commercial center of the community was along the lake in Lower Town.
+Downtown Summerland was initially named West Summerland since the original commercial centre of the community was along the lake in Lower Town.
 By the mid 1950's the decision was made to drop the "West" and relocate the post office to the flatter, more developable lands of Downtown.
 This new location complemented the routing of the Kettle Valley Railway and later Highway #97.
 The Downtown contains several historic structures including St. Stephen's Church and the Bank of Montreal.
-The Bank of Montreal was designed by renowned BC architect Samuel Maclure providing inspiration to the Tudor theme adopted in the Downtown Design Guidelines.
+The Bank of Montreal was designed by renowned BC architect Samuel Maclure providing inspiration to the Tudor theme which is found throughout much of downtown Summerland.
+Downtown Summerland is located approximately two kilometres from Okanagan Lake where Lower Town is located.